 - Reporters, writers, producers and editors with staff credentials from newspapers, magazines, online news services, wire services, radio or television networks, individual stations and blogs that appear on a media outlet’s website that produce daily or weekly health/medical / science news.
 Journalists with bylined news reports published on news wire services and news media who produce materials for bi-monthly, monthly, or quarterly publications or programs will be considered on a case-by-case basis.

-- Freelance writers with approved credentials (must provide three bylined articles/clip links written for media outlets within the past 6 months) and/or an assignment letter from an approved media outlet.
+- Freelance writers with approved credentials (must provide three bylined articles/clip links written for media outlets within the past 6 months) and/or a verified (by AHA) assignment letter from an approved media outlet.
+Letters of assignment must include contact information for the signee at the media outlet.

 - Bloggers who provide daily or weekly coverage of health news, but are not affiliated with a major news outlet, will be considered on a case-by-case basis.